 The Sparky assets are comprised of six main fields spread between Provost and Wainwright in eastern Alberta and western Saskatchewan.
 Eye Hill, Provost and Betty Lake are early stage primary development properties, while Wainwright, Macklin, Lakeview, and East Sounding are more mature, mostly developed waterflood assets.
-Production from the Sparky assets is primarily crude oil (89 percent oil and NGLs) ranging from 23° to 28° degrees API.
+Production from the Sparky assets is primarily crude oil (90 percent oil and NGLs) ranging from 23° to 28° degrees API.

-In 2019, the Corporation drilled 25 gross (24.6 net) horizontal, multi-frac, Sparky oil wells.
+In 2020, the Corporation drilled 32 gross (32 net) horizontal, multi-frac, Sparky oil wells.
+Of these wells, 19 were on production by year-end 2020, with the remaining wells coming on production in Q1 2021.